w3nch/ToolBox/Data_Analysis/OSINT_Investigations.md

 ## 3. File Reputation

-File reputation analysis involves identifying characteristics and bebehavioursssociated with a specific file to determine if it poses a threat.
+File reputation analysis involves identifying characteristics and behaviours associated with a specific file to determine if it poses a threat.

 **Common Tools:**
 - [VirusTotal](https://www.virustotal.com): Analyzes files to detect malicious content.